pixie-io/docs.px.dev/content/en/05-reference/03-plugins/01-plugin-system.md

 order: 1
 ---

-Pixie's core functionality focuses on providing a real-time debugging platform.
-Integrate with other tools using the Pixie Plugin system to enable capabilities like longterm data retention or alerting.
+Pixie's primary focus is to build a real-time debugging platform, not a full-fledged observability solution.
+Pixie provides a plugin system to integrate with external tools to enable capabilities like longterm data retention and alerting.

-- *Longterm Data Retention*: Pixie does not guarantee data storage for over 24 hours.
+- [*Longterm Data Retention*](#longterm-data-retention): Pixie only retains up to 24 hours of data.
 Leverage an external datastore for longterm data retention by sending Pixie data in the [OpenTelemetry](https://opentelemetry.io/) format.
 Future support will be added for querying longterm data from within the Pixie UI, allowing you to use PxL and Pixie's versatile live views.
 - *Alerts* (Coming Soon!): Power alerts using Pixie's rich dataset, all configurable from within Pixie's UI.

 ## Enabling a Plugin